pluggemi/roon-web-controller/README.md

 - OS native song notifications thanks to initial code by [jcharr1](https://github.com/jcharr1)
 - Added option to use circle icons (for Play, Pause and Stop only)
 - Added feedback on various overlays to show currently selected option

+## Version 1.2.3 new features
+- Bug fixes, primarily in the Library view

 See the [CHANGELOG.md](CHANGELOG.md) for complete list of changes